xoxo/inclusion/README.md

 Where possible, XOXO offers gender neutral restrooms.
 Where our venues have designated gendered restrooms, we display signage recommending that attendees should use whichever restroom they feel most comfortable with.

-## Media Consent
+## Photo Consent
-XOXO enforces a strict media consent policy for our attendees, designated by colored lanyards available at registration.
+XOXO enforces a photo media consent policy for our attendees, designated by colored lanyards available at registration.
 A red lanyard designates strictly no photos or video, a yellow lanyard designates that photos and video are allowed with explicit consent, and a blue lanyard designates that photos and video are allowed without permission.

 ## Hospitality
 XOXO offers a curated menu of non-alcoholic sodas, kombucha, and coffee and tea (including decaf) free of charge throughout the event.